puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 # Optional.
 Markdown.
 description: |
   Creates a new issue (if issues are enabled).

+# URL or path relative to this file to an icon or icons representing this
+# action.
+Optional.
+Defaults to the integration icon.
+icon: media/ticket.svg
+#icon:
+#  tiny: media/ticket-tiny.svg
+#  medium: media/ticket.svg

 # The mechanism to use to construct this step.
 Required.
 Must be an action
 # builder.
 See the Builders section below.